We are looking at ways to improve patients' experiences of coming to our radiotherapy centres for treatment.

 We have involved a local patient group during the development of the videos.

-These videos will be far more detailed about why you have been offered radiotherapy, how your treatment will be delivered, short and late side effects you may experience, and what will happen after your radiotherapy treatment.
+These videos provide more detail about why you might have been offered radiotherapy, how your treatment will be delivered, short and late side effects you may experience, and what will happen after your radiotherapy treatment finishes.

-You will still see your Consultant Clinical Oncologists who will discuss all of this with you and you will have lots of opportunities to ask any questions.
+You will still see your Consultant Clinical Oncologist who will discuss all of this with you and you will have lots of opportunities to ask any questions.

 You will be able to share the information video with your family and friends who may also like some additional information about the radiotherapy treatment you will receive.